Amos Amerson

 educator, and former politician from Georgia.
-Amerson is a Republican member of Georgia House of Representatives from 2001 to 2013.
+Amerson was a Republican member of Georgia House of Representatives from 2001 to 2013.
+He served the 9th District.

 Early life

 On January 30, 1935, Amerson was born in Washington County, Georgia.

 Education

 In 1956, Amerson earned a Bachelor of Science degree from North Georgia College.
 In 1964, Amerson earned a Bachelor of Science degree from United States Naval Post Graduate School.
 In 1972, Amerson earned an MBA in Quantitative Methods from University of Hawaii.
 In 1993, Amerson earned a PhD in Economics/Statistics from American University in London.

 Career

-In 1956, Amerson served in the United States Army and retired as a Lieutenant Colonel in 1978.
+In 1956, Amerson served in the United States Army and retired as a lieutenant colonel in 1978.

-In 1978, Amerson was a Lieutenant/Analysis in the United States Department of Energy, until 1979.
+In 1978, Amerson was a lieutenant/analysis in the United States Department of Energy, until 1979.

-In 1982, Amerson became an Associate Professor at North Georgia College and State University until 1998.
+In 1982, Amerson became an associate professor at North Georgia College and State University until 1998.

 Amerson was a staff in Joint Chiefs of Staff's Joint Strategic Targeting Planning organization.
-Amerson was a Chief of the Strategic Analysis Section.
+Amerson was a chief of the Strategic Analysis Section.